 Higher efficiency filters contribute to decreased fouling, leading to fewer maintenance requirements and increased profitability.

 NB.: It’s important to always look at the discharged efficiency over the initial efficiency.

 Many operators worry about higher efficiency due to the rise in pressure drop (dP).
 Pressure drop impacts overall profitability since the engine has to work harder to move the air.

 Filter construction and media type are key influencers in improving pressure drop, and modern filter technology such as extended depth filters allow operators to go up 3 filter classes without a dP impact.

 A higher dust holding increases the filter life, resulting in fewer replacement filter requirements, and more production from fewer shut downs.

 Camfil has been a pioneer in designing low average pressure drop air filters in all filter classes for over 50 years.
 Many people assume that the filter efficiency is the largest contributor to initial pressure drop, however, it is the actual design of the filter that has the main impact.

 The Camfil Life Cycle Cost software allows the operator to customize the different variables specifically to his site and running conditions to get a total life cycle cost with the current air inlet filters.
-The operator can then compare the total cost of ownership to other alternatives, such as HEPA filtration, to identify the optimal solution.
+The operator can then compare the total cost of ownership to other alternatives, such as HEPA filtration.